-- (i) provision of education on consequences of unplanned families and adolescent fertility; - (ii) provision of better working conditions and environment to pregnant and nursing mothers; and,

-(iii) research into the determinants of increased family instability and violence.
+- (i) provision of education on all aspects of responsible parenthood, - (ii) provision of better working conditions and environment to pregnant and nursing mothers; and, - (iii) research into the determinants of increased family instability and violence.

 9.2.4 Population Structure.
 (Section 5.4)